dat3Cph/material/flow5/week2-react/ReactExerciseProject.md

 - A `README.md` file with a description of the project.
 - A `package.json` file with all the dependencies.
+- A `http` file with all the CRUD calls.
 - Use React hooks like `useState`, `useEffect` etc.
 - Use the `fetch` API to communicate with the server.
 - Use the `json-server` to persist data.